deco3500-2017/BBD/README.md

 <h2>3.
 Team</h2>

 <h3>3.1 Workload and Responsibilities</h3>
 As the team contains only 3 people we decided that having an assigned team leader would not be as effective.
 Thus the responsibilities of a team leader will be shared amongst each other.
 The success of the team will rely on all members being proactive and contributing to all aspects of the project.
 However each team member will be given the responsibility to look over certain area of the project.
-The tasks have been divded up and assigned, and can be viewed here https://docs.google.com/document/d/1Ix1n-yNkbbL5i0OrrpfA3fJs8UUIx8AYnu5faTTNcuQ/edit?usp=sharing.
+The tasks have been divided up and assigned, and can be viewed here https://github.com/deco3500-2017/BBD/blob/master/List%20of%20what%20each%20person%20did.docx

 <h3>3.2 Group Decisions</h3>
 Group decisions will be discussed as a team and determine by a “majority rules” vote.